 A Society will be defined as a group of students with a common interest who will meet and implement activities to further their group’s interests.

-The Trustees will have ultimate responsibility for defining student groups as either Sports Clubs, or Societies or otherwise.
+The Trustees will have ultimate responsibility for defining student groups as either Sports Clubs, Societies or Academic Societies or otherwise.

 Remit